Downingtown High School

-Downingtown High School is a secondary school located in Downingtown, Pennsylvania and Uwchlan Township, Pennsylvania.
-Population growth in the burgeoning Downingtown Area School District forced the original Downingtown High School to split into two campuses: Downingtown High School East Campus and Downingtown High School West Campus.
+Downingtown High School is an American secondary school located in Downingtown, Pennsylvania and Uwchlan Township, Pennsylvania.
+Population growth in the burgeoning Downingtown Area School District forced the original Downingtown Senior High School to split into two campuses: Downingtown High School East Campus and Downingtown High School West Campus.
 While still legally considered one school, the two campuses (usually referred to simply as "East" or "West") are generally regarded as separate entities.

 The West Campus is located on the original high school's campus within Downingtown Borough.
 A portion of the campus is in Caln Township.

 The East Campus is actually located in Uwchlan Township.
 It has an Exton postal address and is adjacent to, but not within, the Lionville census-designated place.

-The mascot for Downingtown East is the cougar; for Downingtown West, the whippet.
+The mascot for Downingtown West is the whippet, the traditional Downingtown mascot; Downingtown East's is the cougar.
 Both schools' colors are blue and gold, a similarity that recalls that the two campuses were once one school.
 A healthy rivalry exists between Downingtown East and West.
 Both schools are known for athletics and have won titles in different sports.